 Thinking of hosting a fundraising event, benefit or party?
 Choose Make-A-Wish Mid-Atlantic as the beneficiary charity and help grant wishes for local children with life-threatening medical conditions.
-To get started planning an event to benefit Make-A-Wish Mid-Atlantic, please download and read the Event How-to-Guide, Special Events Proposal and Licensing Agreement or contact Georgia Katinas.
+To get started planning an event to benefit Make-A-Wish Mid-Atlantic, please download and read the Special Events Proposal and Licensing Agreement or contact Georgia Katinas.

 Frequently Asked Questions about Fundraising:

 Q. Who can run an event to benefit Make-A-Wish Mid-Atlantic?

 A. Anyone!
 Any individual or group (employees of a corporation, school/university organization, religious group, etc.) can host an event as long as it is approved by Make-A-Wish.

 Q. How do I get approval to host an event?

 A. Once you have decided on what type of event you’d like to host and when you’d like to host it, the first step towards getting approval from Make-A-Wish Mid-Atlantic is to complete, sign and return the Special Event Form and License Agreement.

 Q. What kinds of events do people hold?